 The Project

 A Guide to the Light is a challenging climb-based platformer about perseverance and depression.
-Inspired by Getting Over It and Jump King, it uses difficulty to reinforce its message: no matter how often you fall, you can always climb again.
+Inspired by Getting Over It and Jump King, it uses difficulty as a narrative device: no matter how often you fall, you can always climb again.
+This encouraging message mirrors the real life internal struggle of overcoming hopelessness.

 What I Learned